FAQs

 We have clear, whole-school systems for monitoring and assessing all students, including those with SEN and additional needs, throughout the year and across the curriculum.
 Students have a target for each subject, which is the level or grade they are expected to reach based on performance in the SATs/CATs tests carried out in Year 6.
 Expected progress is determined nationally by the DfE.
 There are four points throughout the school year at which student progress data is analysed and any students working below expectations are identified.
 Interventions are put in place for these students, initially by individual subject faculties.
 If a student continues to work below expected levels, they may receive additional support from the Learning Support faculty.

-You can find more information about our ‘graduated approach to SEN support’ on pages 3 and 4 of our SEND policy: https://jcoss.org/wp-content/uploads/2022/03/JCoSS-SEND-Policy-March-2022-1.pdf
+You can find more information about our ‘graduated approach to SEN support’ on pages 3 and 4 of our SEND policy: https://jcoss.org/wp-content/uploads/2024/03/JCoSS-SEND-Policy-March-2024.pdf

 My child has access arrangements in place at their current/previous school.
 Will they continue at JCoSS?

 We do not put exam access arrangements in place for students in Years 7 and 8, other than those with the most complex needs.
 In these exceptional circumstances exam access arrangements are agreed in conjunction with the SENCo.
 It is important that we gather evidence to form our own picture of need, beginning with evidence provided by JCoSS teaching staff.
 If we have evidence that a child has persistent and significant needs, we will consider whether access arrangements need to be put in place at JCoSS.
 This is done at the school’s discretion and may differ from what was in place in primary school because of the change in setting, and the requirement for secondary schools to comply with strict regulations set by the JCQ, which is an external body.
-You can find out more about exam access arrangements and reasonable adjustments in our policy:

 My child uses a laptop at primary school, can they bring it to JCoSS?